ntm529/natedrop/README.md

-L = 0.8 # The natural length proportional to the radii that droplets will settle at k = 1000. # The spring force between each droplet rho = 0.2 # The density of the droplet, used to calculate the mass of each droplet within the system as a function of radius.
+L = 0.8 # The natural length proportional to the radii that droplets will settle at k = 1000. # The spring force between each droplet rho = 0.2 # The density of the droplet, used to calculate the mass of each droplet within the system as a function of radius. gamma = 30. # The simplified version of both fluid response and spring damping in the system D = 2. *10^-2  # The rate at which diffusion will happen in the system boolean_osm = [0.0] # The "on" switch for when the diffusion in the sytem will activate timeend = 250. # The time at which the ODE will end

+# Now create the matrix for the initial radius, osmolarity, positions, and velocities for these two droplets on the x-axis
+ICmatrix = [3 0.1 0 0 0 0 0 0; 3 1 6 0 0 0 0 0]
+# Now call the function dropvecj!, which will solve an ordinary differential equation for the given timespan, and will print out an xyz file
+dropvecj!(rho, k, L , gamma, D, timeend, ICmatrix, boolean_osm, tstepextract)
 ```

+Using that code, a basic simulation such as this one should be implemented: